accounts-payable icon

 It’s easy to be unsure of the differences between a purchase order and an invoice, especially if you’re a new business owner.
 Purchase orders from the buyer’s procurement department and invoices from the vendor’s billing department have similarities and differences.

-It’s important to know the differences between these two documents in your procurement and AP recording and payments processes and how they’re matched to avoid wasted organizational spend.
+It’s important to know the differences between these two documents in your procurement, AP recording, and payments processes.
+Understand how they’re matched to avoid wasted organizational spend.

 Purchase Order vs. Invoice

-In purchase order vs. invoice, the difference between a purchase order and an invoice is that a purchase order is issued by the buyer and is to be fulfilled by the vendor, whereas an invoice is issued by the vendor after fulfilling a purchase order and must be paid by the buyer.
+The difference between a purchase order and an invoice is that the buyer issues a purchase order, which is to be fulfilled by the vendor.
+In contrast, the vendor issues an invoice after fulfilling a purchase order, and the buyer must pay it.

-Although a purchase order and an invoice contain much of the same information, they provide two distinct purposes.
+Although a purchase order and an invoice contain much of the same information, they serve two distinct purposes.

 What is a Purchase Order?

 At the beginning of a business transaction, the buyer issues a purchase order (PO).
 This document records the client’s expectations for the products or services needed, as well as the quantity, pricing, and terms.
 Then, the purchase order is sent to the supplier for approval.
-The purchase order is a legally binding contract after it has been approved.
+After it has been approved, the purchase order is a legally binding contract.

 When the purchase order terms are met, the seller issues an invoice.
 An invoice contains the previously agreed-upon amount, which the buyer must now pay once the order is fulfilled.
 It can also specify payment choices for the seller, like electronic payments (EFTs), among others like higher fraud-risk paper checks.